You are here

 This data plan sets out IHPA’s third rolling Three Year Data Plan, covering the period 2016-17 to 2018-19.

-National Hospital Cost Data Collection, Independent Financial Review, Round 17 (Financial year 2012-13)1 January 2015
+National Hospital Cost Data Collection, Independent Financial Review, Round 18 (Financial year 2013-14)7 March 2016

 The National Hospital Cost Data Collection (NHCDC) is the primary data collection that the Independent Hospital Pricing Authority (IHPA) relies on to calculate the National Efficient Price used for the funding of public hospital services.
 To ensure that the quality of NHCDC data is robust and fit-for-purpose, IHPA commissions an independent financial review to assess whether all participating hospitals have included appropriate costs and patient activity.

-National Hospital Cost Data Collection, Overnight Private Hospitals Cost Report, Round 17 (Financial year 2012-13)17 December 2014
+National Hospital Cost Data Collection, Public Hospitals Cost Report, Round 18 (Financial year 2013-14)11 February 2016

 The private sector National Hospital Cost Data Collection (NHCDC) is a voluntary collection that produces a range of hospital cost and activity information by Australian Refined Diagnosis Related Groups (AR-DRG).
 This report includes the findings from Round 18 (financial year 2013-14) of the NHCDC for acute admitted care provided by overnight private hospitals.

-National Hospital Cost Data Collection, Data Request Specifications, Round 18 (Financial year 2013-14)29 August 2014
+National Hospital Cost Data Collection, Public Hospitals Cost Report Tables, Round 17 (Financial year 2012-13)21 January 2016